W0NGJR/hello-world/README.md

 # hello-world
 Testing github features

-The creating of this repository is to get familiar with github.
+The purpose of creating of this repository is to get familiar with github.